ismasan/ismaelcelis.com/content/posts/2025-04-give-it-time.md

 <!--more-->

 This sort of makes sense.
 While I'm used to going through my day as events in time (wake up, have breakfast, shower, _really_ wake up, etc), the act of _understanding_ feels like building a graph.
-When I start a new job, I want to grasp the _current_ structure of the system.
-What department or team am I part of, how does this team interact with other teams in the organization, etc. The history of how the current structure came to be is not immediately relevant to me.

-More to the point: when I plan for a new project, my mind tends to gradually form a static picture of the system.
+When I plan for a new project, my mind jumps to try and form a picture of the current structure of the system.
 I try to understand how the different components interact with each other, and how they relate to the business domain.
 I think in hierarchies.

 <figure class="post-figure">
   <img